UPDATED – JUNE 2021

 3. Draft legislation for a City of Toronto Planning Commission for inclusion in the City of Toronto Municipal code.

-4. Download the full report for a City of Toronto Planning Commission to replace LPAT for Toronto.
+4. Download the FULL REPORT for a City of Toronto Planning Commission to supersede LPAT decisions for Toronto.